cosmos/cosmos-sdk/docs/spec/ibc/channels-and-packets.md

 ### 3.7 Packet relayer

-The blockchain itself only records the *intention* to send the given message to the recipient chain - it does not open any actual network connections.
+The blockchain itself only records the *intention* to send the given message to the recipient chain.
+Physical network packet relay must be performed by off-chain infrastructure.
 We define the concept of a *relay* process that connects two chains by querying one for all outgoing packets & proofs, then committing those packets & proofs to the recipient chain.

 The relay process must have access to accounts on both chains with sufficient balance to pay for transaction fees but needs no other permissions.
 Relayers may employ application-level methods to recoup these fees.
 Any number of *relay* processes may be safely run in parallel.
 However, they will consume unnecessary fees if they submit the same proof multiple times, so some minimal coordination is ideal.